SezavarH/ESIM_Event_Generator/README.md

-Here is the edited and corrected README.md file:

 # ESIM Event Generator

 This is a complete guide on how to install ROS and the ESIM simulator to generate event data.